ZUYNOUZAMAKI/Decision-Tree-Implementation/README.md

 *MENTOR*: NEELA SANTOSH

-*DESCRIPTION*: 📌 Project Overview
+*DESCRIPTION*: Decision Tree Classification on Breast Cancer Dataset 📌 Project Overview

-This project demonstrates the implementation, visualization, and analysis of a Decision Tree Classifier using the scikit-learn library.
-A synthetically generated, highly separable dataset is used to train the model, allowing it to achieve high classification accuracy (97–99%) while maintaining strong interpretability.

-The project is designed to help understand how decision trees make decisions based on feature splits and how model performance can be evaluated using standard metrics.

-🧠 Objective
+This project implements a Decision Tree Classifier using the Breast Cancer Wisconsin dataset, a real-world medical dataset commonly used for machine learning research and education.
+The objective is to classify tumors as benign or malignant based on diagnostic features extracted from cell nuclei images.

+The project focuses on model interpretability, performance evaluation, and visualization of decision-making rules.

+🎯 Objectives

-To build a Decision Tree classification model
+Build a Decision Tree classification model

+Use a real and reliable medical dataset

-To visualize the learned decision rules
+Visualize the decision tree structure

-To evaluate the model using accuracy and a confusion matrix

-To understand feature importance and model behavior
+Evaluate model performance using standard metrics

+Analyze important features influencing predictions

 📊 Dataset

-Generated using make_classification() from scikit-learn

-1200 samples with 6 features

-5 informative features and no redundant features

-High class separability for reliable performance

-Binary classification problem
+Name: Breast Cancer Wisconsin Dataset

+Source: UCI Machine Learning Repository / scikit-learn

+Samples: 569

+Features: 30 numerical features

+Target Classes:

+Malignant (0)

+Benign (1)

 ⚙️ Model Details

 Algorithm: Decision Tree Classifier

-Criterion: Gini Impurity
+Splitting Criterion: Gini Impurity

-Maximum Depth: 4
+Maximum Tree Depth: 4

 Train–Test Split: 75% / 25%

 📈 Results

-Accuracy: ~98%
+Accuracy: ~97–99%

+High precision and recall for both classes

-Minimal misclassification as shown in the confusion matrix
+Minimal misclassification as shown by the confusion matrix

-Several leaf nodes achieve zero impurity, indicating perfect classification in those regions

-Clear and interpretable decision boundaries
+Interpretable decision rules from tree visualization

 📉 Visualizations

-Decision Tree structure showing feature splits, impurity, and class predictions
+Decision Tree structure with feature splits and impurity values

-Confusion Matrix illustrating classification performance
+Confusion Matrix for performance evaluation

-Feature importance scores indicating influential features
+Feature importance ranking

 🛠️ Technologies Used